Low-Dose Naltrexone: Benefits and Side Effects

 LDN is likely to influence several hallmarks of aging.
 Aging is known to drive chronic inflammation, a condition known as inflammaging.
 Rising numbers of senescent cells, the accumulation of advanced glycation end-products, and other age-related changes drive inflammaging.
 LDN has shown the potential to mitigate inflammaging through multiple routes.

 The binding of LDN to OGFr suppresses NFkB, AP1, and IRK3, all of which are inflammatory compounds.
-Additionally, LDN’s binding to the TLR4 complex short-circuits inflammation and could also potentially block the binding of glycated LDL and other AGEs that drive the destruction of aging tissues through TLR4 [59].
+Additionally, LDN’s binding to the TLR4 complex short-circuits inflammation.
+It also may potentially block the binding of glycated LDL and other AGEs that harm aging tissues through TLR4 [58].

-LDN’s capacity to modestly increase endogenous opioids suggests that it has the potential to reduce stress through the promotion of a greater sense of well-being.
-Stress has been shown to drive telomere shortening [60], and it is likely there are other potential mechanisms through which LDN could affect the hallmarks of aging as well.
+LDN can slightly boost natural opioids in the body.
+This suggests it may help reduce stress and improve well-being.
+Stress has been shown to drive telomere shortening, one of the reasons we age [59].
+It is likely there are other potential mechanisms through which LDN could affect the hallmarks of aging as well.

 Low-dose naltrexone side effects